Agent mode

 When extending functionality: Instead of "Create functionality for generating an order confirmation", try to add some context (and be more specific): "Extend this action: Add functionality for generating an order confirmation for customers submitting wedding cake orders from our website, and send the confirmation as an email attachment to the customer".

-When improving or debugging functionality: When improving a UI, some more context could be beneficial in many cases.
-For example, from "Improve this action" to "Improve this action: Add error handling and user feedback for non-technical users".
-Or when debugging, add as much context as possible, and be precise: "This action is not working" could be "This action works for me in Develop environment, but not for end-users in production.
+When debugging: Add as much context as possible, and be precise: "This action is not working" could instead be "This action works for me in the development environment, but not for end-users in production.
 Security setup looks correct.
 Can you help me identify potential issues, and then suggest some fixes?".

 Start small - work iteratively